Nainoia-Inc/AionianBible_PrintOnDemand/AB-Readme.md

 # Publisher Facebook: https://www.Facebook.com/AionianBible
 #

+The PDFs in this repository are available for your own reprinting or publishing without alteration on any platform EXCEPT Amazon KDP, Lulu, and Ingram Lightning Source.
+Each Bible translation includes a PDF cover and PDF interior file and in some cases both a full Bible and a New Testament only.
+The PDF files are named "Aionian-Bible---LANGUAGE---TRANSLATION---POD_KDP_(ALL|NEW)_(BODY|COVER).pdf.
+POD is an acronym for Print on Demand.
+KDP is an acronym for Kindle Direct Publishing.
+These are the very files that Nainoia Inc uses to publish these Bible at Amazon KDP.
+These same file should work for book publication at your local printer or other print on demand services.
+But again you may not publish with these copyrighted PDF files at Amazon KDP, Lulu, or Ingram Lightning Source.

 The AionianBible.org website and all supporting content is copyrighted with the Creative Commons No Derivative Works license allowing 100% freedom to copy and print for personal, non-profit, non-commercial, and commercial profit purposes, but further editorial and translation work must begin with the sources.